aurelia/aurelia/docs/user-docs/getting-started/components/watching-data.md

     }
   }
   ```
-  `firstName` and `lastName` property of `contact` components is being observed manually.
+  The `firstName` and `lastName` properties of `contact` components is being observed manually.
 And everytime either `firstName`, or `lastName` change, the computed getter is run again and the dependencies will be observed again.
-Observers are cached and the same observer won't be added more than one, old observers from old computed getter will also be disposed, so you won't have to worry about stale dependencies or memory leak.
+Observers are cached and the same observer won't be added more than once, old observers from the old computed getter run will also be disposed, so you won't have to worry about stale dependencies or memory leak.

 # Best practices